How Does The Dna In Body Cells Compare

 Differential Gene Expression

 Differential gene expression refers to the process by which cells selectively activate or deactivate specific genes.
 This process is tightly regulated and allows cells to produce only the proteins they need to perform their particular functions.
-For example, a muscle cell will express genes that produce proteins involved in muscle contraction, while a nerve cell will express genes that produce proteins involved in nerve signal transmission.
+Here's one way to look at it: a muscle cell will express genes that produce proteins involved in muscle contraction, while a nerve cell will express genes that produce proteins involved in nerve signal transmission.

 Several mechanisms regulate gene expression, including: